-Begin your Alaskan cruise adventure on an award winning Show Me Seattle Tour, let our professional, friendly guides whisk you away for a comprehensive 3 hour overview of Seattle’s top destinations and attractions.
+Begin your Alaskan cruise adventure on an award-winning Show Me Seattle Tour, let our professional, friendly guides whisk you away for a 1.5 hour overview of Seattle’s top destinations and attractions.
 You’ll experience the best the city has to offer; from the perfect selfie viewpoint to bustling downtown streets and quirky neighborhoods, all while traveling in a comfortable coach with one of our entertaining and knowledgable local guides.
 A convenient and fun way to discover what makes Seattle such a beautiful and unique city before you are dropped off at the cruise terminal for check in. *Free airport transfer from pier to airport included upon your return to Seattle!

 WhenThis tour is offered on cruise departure days only

 Pickup locationMost downtown Seattle hotels or our general pickup spot at 1620-4th Avenue near Westlake Center

 PriceAdult: $68.43 pp, Child 6 to 12: $54.74 pp + tax & fees